gaehlerm/SoftwareEngineering/README.md

 In the following I’ll follow the notation of Robert C. Martin what architecture should be.
 Architecture should be everything.
 From the high-level design all the way down to the tiny details.
 If you were hoping to get here some general advice how to design the high-level part of your software, I’ll have to disappoint you.
 It’s more about the general picture.

 Good architecture takes time.
-It takes time to think about the structure of the code, time to clean up leftovers and time to write tests.
+It takes time to think about the structure of the code, time to clean up leftovers from previous coding attempts and time to write tests.
 But what if you have to be faster and start sacrificing quality of your architecture?
 It will take time to understand the code, time to change the code, time to explain your new colleague how everything works.
 Brief, you don’t gain anything.
 On the opposite, you will be much slower on the long run.
 Even under the pressure from the marketing and sales department, don’t let the quality of the architecture down.
 It will never pay off.
 Quick and dirty does not exist.
 There’s only slow and dirty.

 One of the main jobs of a software architect is defining the building blocks (libraries) and interfaces of the whole software.
 Some of the interfaces may be only partial interfaces, meaning that it’s like an interface within a library.
-It fulfills all the requirements for a real interface and the library could easily be broken into two pieces at this point.
+It fulfills all the requirements of a real interface and the library could easily be broken into two pieces at this point.
+It's an internal interface.

 A partial interface has the advantage of needing only a limited amount of maintenance for versioning, etc. On the other hand, there is the danger that the interface gets lost over time as programmers start working around it.